xqsit94/laravel-coding-guidelines/docs/avoid-queries-blade-template.md

----
-layout: default
-title: Avoid Queries in Blade Templates & Use Eager Loading
+# Avoid queries in Blade templates
-nav_order: 8
----

-## Do not execute queries in Blade templates and use eager loading (N + 1 problem)
+### Do not execute queries in Blade templates and use eager loading (N + 1 problem)

 Bad (for 100 users, 101 DB queries will be executed):